NuLink-network/docs/product/worker_running.md

 ### Launch the Node
 The following command will start the node.
 Make sure you use the same host directory as the configuration.

+**Remark1: You need to [claim](https://testnet.binance.org/faucet-smart) some BNB(test) token for Worker account as gas fee.**

+**Remark2: If you encounter error when starting Worker node,  first please check that the port 9151 has not been occupied by other process.
+If still not working, please check there is only one configration json file in the </path/to/host/machine/directory>**

 ```shell
 $ docker run --restart on-failure -d \
 --name ursula \